November 20, 2024

 Grunge

-We have the 1990s to thank for grunge; it’s a gritty subculture that permeated design, fashion, and music.
-At the time, grunge was a countermovement that rejected convention and conformity, and the design style does the same.
-Distressed textures, asymmetrical shapes, dark colors — grunge design is moody and unruly, and sometimes it even elicits feelings of angst.
-Grunge elements typically have an unevenness about them, which gives designs a rough finish.
+We have the 1990s to thank for grunge; it’s a gritty subculture significantly influenced by grunge music and fashion, with bands like Nirvana and Pearl Jam molding the aesthetic.
+As social commentary on urban decay, grunge was a countermovement that rejected convention and conformity, and the design style does the same.

 Key characteristics: